rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 __conditions__ function, for a full list see end of this document.

 With a satisfactory __condition__ function set defined, we now need to decide the cost of switching fingers.
-A reasonable __distance__ could perhaps be defined as simply 1, this way we are always adding a penalty of 1 whenever we switch fingers used, but since it does not matter what finger we switch to we do not differentiate between finger swaps.
+A reasonable cost could perhaps be defined as simply 1, this way we are always adding a penalty of 1 whenever we switch fingers used, but since it does not matter what finger we switch to we do not differentiate between finger swaps.
+So we define the __distance__ function as 1.

     "Finger_Action" = "Finger" - "Finger" > 0 : 1 ???

 (Note that the colon is used to mark the end of __condition__ function definitions and the beginning of __distance__ function definitions.)

-Finally, we need to decide whether or not this action should always be evaluated as a default, or if it should only be active if it gets activated by some other action via dependency (more on this in the next part).
+Finally, we need to decide whether or not this action should always be evaluated by default, or if it should only be evaluated if it gets activated by some other action via dependency (more on this in the next part).
 For this it makes sense that we should always evaluate this action:

     "Finger_Action" = "Finger" - "Finger" > 0 : 1 (true) ;

 We are now done with the action, and if we then apply this action to Transition option 1 we get (in pseudocode):

-    if (abs(1 - 1) > 0) then return 1 (implicit: else return 0)
+    if (abs(1 - 1) > 0) then return 1

 As _abs(1 - 1)_ is 0, the __condition__ function prevents the __distance__ function from being evaluated,
-and therefore returns 0.
+and therefore does not increase or decrease the cost of this transition.

 For Transition option 2 we get:

-    if (abs(1 - 2) > 0) then return 1 (implicit: else return 0)
+    if (abs(1 - 2) > 0) then return 1

 Since _abs(1 - 2)_ is 1, this time the __distance__ function does get evaluated, and returns 1.

-Therefore the distance between the PNRs in transition option 1 is shorter than the distance between PNRs in transition option 2.
-However, we can also see that the PNRs differ in another way; the Hand Position Attribute also changes, so it makes sense to perhaps add another action to measure that.
+Therefore the __distance__ between the PNRs in transition option 1 is shorter than the __distance__ between PNRs in transition option 2.
+However, we can also see that the PNRs differ in another way: the Hand Position Attribute also changes, so perhaps it makes sense to add another action to measure that.

     "HP_Action" = "Hand_Position" - "Hand_Position" > 0 : ???

-Here we have defined a __condition__ function in the same way as we did with the finger action, since it is a good way to measure a change in Attribute values.
-We then want to define a __distance__ function for this action, but this time it would make sense to use the difference between Hand positions as part of the __distance__ calculations in order to get an action that increases in __distance__ if the two hand positions are physically farther apart:
+Here we have defined a __condition__ function in the same way as we did with the finger action, since it is a good way to establish a change in Attribute values.
+We then want to define a __distance__ function for this action, but this time it would make sense to use the difference between Hand positions as part of the __distance__ calculations in order to get an action that increases the __distance__ if the two hand positions are physically farther apart:

     "HP_Action" = "Hand_Position" - "Hand_Position" > 0 : "Hand_Position" - "Hand_Position" + 1 (true)